rwilliams58/onnx/docs/Operators.md

   General Matrix multiplication:
   https://en.wikipedia.org/wiki/Basic_Linear_Algebra_Subprograms#Level_3
-  Compute Y = alpha * A * B + beta * C, where input tensor A has dimension (M X K) , input tensor B has dimension (K X N), input tensor C and output tensor Y have dimension (M X N).
+  Computes Y = alpha * A * B + beta * C, where input tensor A has dimension (M X K) , input tensor B has dimension (K X N), input tensor C and output tensor Y have dimension (M X N).
 Input tensor C can be used inplace as the output tensor Y.
-  If attribute broadcast is non-zero, input tensor C will be broadcasted to match the dimension requirement.
-If A can be transposed before doing the computation if attribute transA is non-zero, same for B and transB.
+  If attribute broadcast is non-zero, then input tensor C will be broadcasted to match the dimension requirement.
+If A is non-zero and can be transposed before doing the computation, then this also applies for B and transB.

 #### Attributes

 <dl>
 <dt><tt>alpha</tt> : float</dt>
-<dd>Scalar multiplier for the product of input tensors A * B</dd>
+<dd>The scalar multiplier for the product of input tensors A * B.</dd>
 <dt><tt>beta</tt> : float</dt>
-<dd>Scalar multiplier for input tensor C</dd>
+<dd>The scalar multiplier for input tensor C.</dd>
 <dt><tt>broadcast</tt> : int</dt>
-<dd>Whether C should be broadcasted</dd>
+<dd>Indicates whether C should be broadcasted.</dd>
 <dt><tt>transA</tt> : int</dt>
-<dd>Whether A should be transposed</dd>
+<dd>Indicates whether A should be transposed.</dd>
-<dt><tt>transB</tt> : int</dt>
+<dt><tt>transB</tt> S: int</dt>
-<dd>Whether B should be transposed</dd>
+<dd>Indicates whether B should be transposed.</dd>
 </dl>

 #### Inputs

 <dl>
 <dt><tt>A</tt> : T</dt>
-<dd>Input tensor A</dd>
+<dd>Input tensor A.</dd>
 <dt><tt>B</tt> : T</dt>
-<dd>Input tensor B</dd>
+<dd>Input tensor B.</dd>
 <dt><tt>C</tt> : T</dt>
-<dd>Input tensor C, can be inplace.</dd>
+<dd>Input tensor C (can be inplace).</dd>
 </dl>

 #### Outputs

 <dl>
 <dt><tt>Y</tt> : T</dt>
-<dd>Output tensor.</dd>
+<dd>The output tensor.</dd>
 </dl>

 #### Type Constraints

 <dl>
 <dt><tt>T</tt> : tensor(float16), tensor(float), tensor(double)</dt>
-<dd>Constrain input and output types to float tensors.</dd>
+<dd>Constrains input and output types to float tensors.</dd>
 </dl>

 ### <a name="GlobalAveragePool"></a><a name="globalaveragepool">**GlobalAveragePool**</a>

-  GlobalAveragePool consumes an input tensor X and applies average pooling across the the values in the same channel.
-This is equivalent to AveragePool with kernel size equal to the spatial dimension of input tensor.
+  GlobalAveragePool consumes an input tensor X, and applies average pooling across the the values in the same channel.
+This is equivalent to AveragePool with the kernel size equal to the spatial dimension of the input tensor.

 #### Inputs

 <dl>
 <dt><tt>X</tt> : T</dt>
-<dd>Input data tensor from the previous operator; dimensions for image case are (N x C x H x W), where N is the batch size, C is the number of channels, and H and W are the height and the width of the data.
-For non image case, the dimension are in the form of (N x C x D1 x D2 ...
+<dd>Input data tensor from the previous operator.
+The dimensions for images are (N x C x H x W), where N is the batch size, C is the number of channels, and H and W are the height and the width of the data.
+For non-images, the dimensions are (N x C x D1 x D2 ...
 Dn), where N is the batch size.</dd>
 </dl>

 #### Outputs

 <dl>
 <dt><tt>Y</tt> : T</dt>
-<dd>Output data tensor from pooling across the input tensor.
-Dimensions will be N x C x 1 x 1</dd>
+<dd>An output data tensor from pooling across the input tensor.
+Dimensions will be N x C x 1 x 1.</dd>
 </dl>

 #### Type Constraints

 <dl>
 <dt><tt>T</tt> : tensor(float16), tensor(float), tensor(double)</dt>
-<dd>Constrain input and output types to float tensors.</dd>
+<dd>Constrains input and output types to float tensors.</dd>
 </dl>

 ### <a name="GlobalLpPool"></a><a name="globallppool">**GlobalLpPool**</a>

-  GlobalLpPool consumes an input tensor X and applies lp pool pooling across the the values in the same channel.
-This is equivalent to LpPool with kernel size equal to the spatial dimension of input tensor.
+  GlobalLpPool consumes an input tensor X, and applies lp pool pooling across the the values in the same channel.
+This is equivalent to LpPool with the kernel size equal to the spatial dimension of input tensor.

 #### Attributes

 <dl>
 <dt><tt>p</tt> : float</dt>
-<dd>p value of the Lp norm used to pool over the input data, default is 2.0.</dd>
+<dd>p value of the Lp norm used to pool over the input data (default is 2.0).</dd>
 </dl>

 #### Inputs

 <dl>
 <dt><tt>X</tt> : T</dt>
-<dd>Input data tensor from the previous operator; dimensions for image case are (N x C x H x W), where N is the batch size, C is the number of channels, and H and W are the height and the width of the data.
-For non image case, the dimension are in the form of (N x C x D1 x D2 ...
+<dd>Input data tensor from the previous operator.
+The dimensions for images are (N x C x H x W), where N is the batch size, C is the number of channels, and H and W are the height and the width of the data.
+For non-images, the dimensions are in the form of (N x C x D1 x D2 ...
 Dn), where N is the batch size.</dd>
 </dl>

 #### Outputs